 Mahoba no Mori information

-The site is open everyday of the year.
+The site used to be open everyday of the year, but (update 2020) the tent sites are now only available April to the end of November.
+I don’t know if that is temporary.
 It costs 3,500 yen per site.
 Check in is 2 pm for overnight, 9 am for day camp.
 Check out is 10 am for an overnight stay and 5 pm for day campers.
 You can book from up to 6 months in advance.
 A 4 person cottages cost around 20,000 yen and for 8 people it is about 30,000 yen.
+In 2020 they are are part of the Go To Campaign and there is a 35% discount on cabins.
 You can see up to date prices and further details on the official website (Japanese language only).

 Forest Adventure Ueno